 Augmenting CloudWatch with SenseDeep

-CloudWatch Dashboards provide a view into the status of your AWS account and resources.
-You can augment that with the ability to easily and quickly scan your CloudWatch logs with SenseLogs.
+CloudWatch Dashboards provide a view into the status of your AWS accounts and resources.
+You can augment that with the ability to easily and quickly scan your CloudWatch logs with SenseDeep.

 SenseDeep is an AWS Logs viewer for CloudWatch that runs fast, 100% in your browser.
 It transparently downloads and stores log events in your browser cache for immediate and later viewing.
 It offers infinite smooth scrolling and understand structured log data for easy presentation and powerful queries.